-Benchmarks Exceeded: CalEPA Unit Risk, CalEPA CREL
+Rationale for selection: CalEPA Unit Risk and CalEPA CREL Benchmarks Exceeded

 Formaldehyde is carcinogenic to humans.
 It is considered a weak initiator of cancer and a strong promoter of cancer.
 It is also a highly reactive substance that can be irritating to the nose, eyes, skin, throat and lungs at fairly low levels of chronic exposure.
 People with asthma may be more sensitive to the irritating effects of inhaled formaldehyde.
 Individuals may be at an increased risk of these health conditions after being chronically exposed to formaldehyde in the air.